asreview/asreview-covid19/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3764749.svg)](https://doi.org/10.5281/zenodo.3764749) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 The ASReview software and the plugin have an Apache 2.0 LICENSE.
 For the datasets, please see the license of the CORD-19 dataset https://pages.semanticscholar.org/coronavirus-research.
+The COVID19 preprints dataset has a [CC0 license](https://creativecommons.org/publicdomain/zero/1.0/).

 Visit https://doi.org/10.5281/zenodo.3764749 to get the citation style of your preference.